-- 2.1(A) The County is a properly incorporated and existing County under the laws of the State of Oregon. - 2.1(B) The County is authorized under ORS 271.390 to enter into this Financing Agreement and to perform all of its obligations under this Financing Agreement. - 2.1(C) The County has taken all action which is required to ensure the enforceability of this Financing Agreement in accordance with its terms (except as such enforceability may be limited by bankruptcy, insolvency, reorganization, moratorium or similar laws or equitable principles relating to or limiting creditors' rights generally). - 2.1(D) The County has complied and will comply with all public bidding or other procurement requirements which apply to this Financing Agreement and the acquisition and construction of the Projects refinanced with this Financing Agreement. - 2.1(E) The estimated weighted average life of this Financing Agreement does not exceed the estimated dollar weighted average life of the Projects.
+- 2.1(A) The County is a properly incorporated and existing County under the laws of the State of Oregon. - 2.1(B) The County is authorized under ORS 271.390 to enter into this Financing Agreement and to perform all of its obligations under this Financing Agreement. - 2.1(C) The County has taken all action which is required to ensure the enforceability of this Financing Agreement in accordance with its terms (except as such enforceability may be limited by bankruptcy, insolvency, reorganization, moratorium or similar laws or equitable principles relating to or limiting creditors' rights generally). - 2.1(D) The estimated weighted average life of this Financing Agreement does not exceed the estimated dollar weighted average life of the Projects.